Okilele-newbie/shoutbox/README.md

 **How it works**
 First allow https://okilele-newbie.github.io to read/write access mode to your Pod
+When loading check there is no blocked content, unblock it if necessary (I did not have time to check everything is secure from browsers's point of view)
 Then:
 Very simple, enter a text, click on "Add Note" and you see it in the list.
 Waouh!
 The note (or actually the post) is in your public/shoutbox folder but anybody connected to the Shoutbox can see it.